Table of Contents

-- A service address must be provided to Companies House and maintained at all times by the following individuals:
+A service address must be provided to Companies House and maintained at all times by the following individuals:

-- Company secretaries.
+- Company secretaries

-- LLP members.
+- LLP members

-- Guarantors with in excess of 25% voting rights in a company.
+- Guarantors with in excess of 25% voting rights in a company

-- Shareholders who hold more than 25% of the company’s shares or voting rights.
+- Shareholders who hold more than 25% of the company’s shares or voting rights

-- All members of the public have access to these contact details.
+Companies House will display the address details on the public register.
+All members of the public have access to these contact details.

-- May be a residential or non-residential address.
+- a residential or commercial (non-residential) address

 Does my service address have to be in the UK?